Ritesh051/codek/README.md

 4. To run the code, Open your browser and enter `http://localhost/Codek/mainpage/index.php`.

 ## Changes to be made in code by you
-- > 1.
-Change your table name in the `Queries` for ex.
+1. Change your table name in the `Queries` forex.
 SELECT * FROM Dbname WHERE email = '$email' in this change `Dbname` to your Table name.
-- > 2.
-Make these changes in every file.
+2. Make these changes in every file.
-- > 3.
-In this replace with your `secret-key`->>  `$secretkey = "your secret-key"`;  //get your secret-key from https://www.google.com/recaptcha/about/, you can create your key and PASTE it here.
+3. In this replace with your `secret-key`->>  `$secretkey = "your secret-key"`;  //get your secret-key from https://www.google.com/recaptcha/about/, you can create your key and PASTE it here.
-- >

 ###  YOUR WEBSITE IS LIVE NOW :).